timgthomas/blog/src/Web/Content/posts/simple-validation-visuals-for-windows-phone-7.md

 			Visibility.Collapsed : Visibility.Visible;
 	}

 Note that we're taking advantage of the [built-in Windows Phone 7 style resources][3] so the user gets a customized color for their invalid fields.
-The `Border` control's `IsHitTestVisible` property is set to `False` so it doesn't interfere with users trying to tap in the `TextBox`, and we're keeping the `Border` invisible until which time that the input field is validated.
+The `Border` control's `IsHitTestVisible` property is set to `False` so it doesn't interfere with users trying to tap in the `TextBox`, and we're keeping the `Border` invisible until the input field is validated.

 The end result looks something like this:

-![The end result.][a]
+![The end result.][b]

 Happy validating!